 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 Or, you may have a damaged jaw joint due to injury or disease.
 Whatever the cause, the results may include a misaligned bite, pain, clicking or grating noises when you open your mouth, or trouble opening your mouth wide.

 Treatment of TMJ Dysfunction

 There are various treatment options that Drs.
-Elias and Jun can utilize to improve the harmony and function of your jaw.
+Elias, Jun, Stephens and Verratti can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder we will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care as well as professional care.

 Proper diagnosis is tantamount to proper therapy.
 This is true in every aspect of our practice.
 Many modalities for diagnosis are currently available including sound clinical evaluation, plain film radiology and tomography, magnetic resonance imaging (MRI), CT imaging, and diagnostic arthroscopy.
 All of these modalities can aid in our understanding of a patient’s TMJ dysfunction.

 Therapy can be divided into two categories, Non-surgical and Surgical therapy.
 These do not necessarily equate with conservative vs non-conservative therapy.
 Each has its place and time in patient care.

 At The Pacific Coast Center for Oral, Facial and Cosmetic Surgery, correction of TMJ disorders is frequently oriented toward non-surgical therapy with the use of occlusal orthotics, physical therapy, stress reduction, and non-steroidal anti-inflammatories (NSAIDS).
 Each patient generally is placed on a non-surgical regime and reevaluated periodically to monitor their progress.